jhlagado/firth/README.md

 ### Further reading

-A major inspiration for writing Firth comes from [JonesForth](https://github.com/nornagon/jonesforth).
+A major inspiration for writing Firth comes from [JonesForth](https://github.com/nornagon/jonesforth) by Richard W.M.
+Jones.
 I also learned a lot from studying CamelForth for the Z80 by Brad Rodriguez.
 Really worth reading is his series on [Moving Forth](http://www.bradrodriguez.com/papers/moving1.htm) to various microprocessors.

 [Back to contents](#contents)